thefifthmatt/SoulsRandomizers/DS3Randomizer/README.md

 - Small Lothric Banner: Used to progress from High Wall to Undead Settlement.
 - Tower Key: Used to access the Bell Tower in Firelink Shrine.

-Spook and Tears of Denial are also considered key items if the corresponding speedrunner skips are enabled.
+Spook is considered a key item if the corresponding speedrunner skips are enabled.

 Coals and Transposing Kiln are not key items exactly but are placed in the same pool as them.
 There is an option for Estus Shards and Undead Bone Shards to also be placed in the same pool.